judithneve/HyperparameterTuning/README.md

 ├── TuningFunctions.R - file containing functions to tune random forests

 ├── bibliography.bib - file containing information for all references used in this project

+├── study1_16pred_1-?.sh - files used to run a batch of observations for the 16 predictors scenarios

+├── study1_8pred_1-?.sh - files used to run a batch of observations for the 8 predictors scenarios

 Note: folders for study 2 and study 3 will be added when those studies begin.